wp-plugins/wp-photo-album-plus/readme.txt

 section add the following code:

 %%wppa%%

+If you want to display the **contents** of a specific album add the following line (e.g. for album number 19, replace 19 by the album number you wish):

+%%album=19%%

+If you want to display the **cover** of album #19, create a new album, use his number and make album 19's parent that album number.
+Upload **one** photo to the parent album.
+This photo will be used as the cover photo, and not displayed inside the album.

 Also, make sure under 'Page Template' you are using 'Default Template' as some WordPress themes have an archives template.
 Press the publish button and you're done.
 You'll now have a photo gallery page.